 What it costs: Free, with paid plans starting at $14.99 per month per host

 Why you’ll love it: Working from home doesn’t mean that you never get to see anybody face-to-face.
-The occasional video chat is a great way for your team to get work done similarly to how you would if you were all around the same conference room table.
-And, it gives you the chance to connect and combat some of that loneliness that comes with working remotely.
+The occasional video chat is a great way for your team to get work done, similar to how you would if you were all around the same conference room table.
+And it gives you the chance to connect and combat some of that loneliness that comes with working remotely.

 There’s nothing more frustrating than technical glitches, so you’ll want a video conferencing solution that’s straightforward and reliable.
 That’s why so many teams swear by Zoom.
 After installing the software (it’s easy, we promise!), you’ll see that it’s incredibly user-friendly and includes helpful features like the ability to record calls or share resources via chat.

 Honorable mention to Whereby (formerly Appear.in), a browser-based video meeting tool that only requires a link for your team to join the call.

 What it costs: Free, with basic G Suite plans starting at $6 per user per month

 Why you’ll love it: Speaking of video chats, Zoom isn’t the only player out there.
 Google Hangouts Meet is another popular solution among teams.

 Particularly if you’re already using other G Suite products like Gmail or Google Drive, Hangouts is a great choice.
 It makes it easy to include a video chat link directly in your calendar invite and get everybody on that video call without any confusion.